oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/Kubernetes-labs.md

 ### Optional labs group 3 Service meshes

 These labs are semi-independent, You must do the 3a Service mesh install and setup module, but after that you can do any of the Service mesh modules in any order, though we recommend you do them in the sequence they are presented here.
+If you decide to uninstall the linkerd service mesh then obviously (I hope !) do that once you have completed the servcie mesh labs !

 A service mesh is two parts, a control plane that manages the mesh, and a data layer that is automatically added to your Kubernetes deployments by the control plane (usually by what's known as a sidecar container.)
 The data plane sits between your micro-service implementations and the underlying network, and manages your network activities.
 Depending on the implementation the data plane can even cross multiple Kubernetes clusters, making them appear as one.